Draeius/scalara-aufgabe/README.md

   As the IBAN the transaction is going to is not specified as relation, it is only a string.
 As such it is possible to have external IBANs.
 The server handles this by hinting it in the console and only processing the sender side.
-- Sending money to the same IBAN it is coming from Because of the way this is handled, the money would be deducted first and then added again, so nothing happens.
+- Sending money to the same IBAN it is coming from
+  The server will skip transactions to the same account.
 - Two friends both have a negative net worth
   This will work, two friends with negative net worth can lend each other money.
+Transactions will be processed regardless.

 ---